Autism Resource Center

 What happens when my child is discharged out of ABA services?

 Additional ABA services can be approved after a child is discharged so long as he or she falls within the age restrictions outlined in your health insurance plan.
-If a treatment request is submitted after a child has been discharged, Lucet will review it in accordance with our review process described above.
+If a treatment request is submitted after a child has been discharged, New Directions will review it in accordance with our review process described above.

 What if my child needs other services?

-Lucet’ Autism Resource program provides authorizations for ABA services only.
+New Directions’ Autism Resource program provides authorizations for ABA services only.
 Your Autism Resource Program care manager can help you with referrals to other needed medical and behavioral health services.
 Should you have questions about medical service coverage, please contact the health plan customer service number on the back of your insurance card.

 Can teenagers still access ABA services?